See how strong your tests really are—not just how much code they exercise.

 Improve them.

-Teams use the output of Diffblue Test Quality Agent to:
+Many teams use the output of the Test Quality Agent to:

 - Prioritise high-risk areas